 Like other directors working in the 1940s and early 1950s, Hitchcock sometimes embraced tight depth compositions with big foreground heads or objects.
 Here are shots from The Paradine Case (1947) and I Confess (1953).

-Color filming made shots like these more difficult, as the lenses couldn’t be stopped down so far.
+Color filming made shots like these more difficult, as the film speed didn’t allow the lenses to be stopped down so far.
 Accordingly, for Rope and Under Capricorn, Hitchcock either spread his actors out clothesline-fashion or kept the foreground far enough from the lens so that the depth of field could be managed.

 3D added more constraints.
 Fox cinematographer Charles G. Clarke recommending putting nothing very close to the camera and relying on 50mm lenses for medium shots (rather than the wider 35mm ones common in 2D black-and-white filming).
 Hitchcock’s cinematographer Robert Burks had shot Hondo and is said to have worked uncredited on House of Wax, so he was aware of the emerging 3D conventions.
 But the relatively flat spaces of Dial M yielded depth shots that don’t spread its faces across great distances.
 In many of the shots shown above, you can see that when figures are arrayed in some depth, the foreground is fairly far away from the lens.
 We have a convenient comparison in the opening of Shadow of a Doubt (1942) and a late scene in Dial M.

 In the later film, Milland in the foreground is further from the lens, and Cummings is closer to him than the landlady is to Joseph Cotten.
 In most shots in Dial M, the space of the set is shallower, and the characters are typically packed closer together, than in the deep-focus films of the 1940s.